securesystemslab/PKRU-Safe/README.md

 # PKRU-Safe

-An Intel MPK aware allocator and compiler extension project to protect data in safe Rust from unsafe libraries.
+PKRU-Safe is a new system that uses an MPK aware allocator and set of compiler extensions to protect data exclusively used by Rust code from abuse by memory unsafe legacy components.

 This is the main repository for the PKRU-Safe project.
 It contains PKRU-Safe instrumentation, a modified Rust compiler, a modified LLVM compiler, test programs, automation scripts, and documentation.

+PKRU-Safe is distributed under the MIT license, see [LICENSE-MIT](https://github.com/securesystemslab/PKRU-Safe/blob/main/LICENSE-MIT) for details.

 ## Documentation Quick Links